STAFF & CREW

 Abby Newman joined the OSO team in 2015 as an Instructor/Deckhand and transitioned into the Program Manager role in 2021.

-Abby has worked at the intersection of environmental justice, advocacy, and climate resiliency for the U.S. District Courts, the National Oceanic and Atmospheric Administration, and a number of University of California campuses.
+Abby has worked at the intersection of environmental justice, advocacy, and climate resilience for the U.S. District Courts, CA Sea Grant, the National Oceanic and Atmospheric Administration, and a number of UC campuses.
 Abby holds a master’s in Marine Biodiversity and Conservation from the Scripps Institution of Oceanography at UC San Diego and a Master of Social Work from San Jose State University.
 Her environmental social work lens helps her develop programming that meets the social and emotional needs of students while inspiring climate action.

 Outside of work, Abby enjoys trail running, rock climbing, and spending time with her husband, Dominic, and son, Charlie.